yokto/Object/README.md

 Object oriented programming for haskell.
 For more information you can also look at the *Object.Example* file.

+You should be able to:
+	cabal install Object
+if you have >= ghc-7.8

 ## Idea

 The idea is to be able to use multiparameter typeclasses to create a dot operator which can access certain properties of the object/datatype.
 We give a simple example of the kind of thing that we want to be able to write the following.